By Tony Attwood

 Thus for me what happened in these two introductory years, was that Bob Dylan accumulated every ounce of knowledge and background he could, he developed his guitar and singing style, listened to every scrap of music he could find, and opened the doorway to a lifetime of songwriting.

 The power of this song is shown by the fact that it has since been taken in two directions. as it has stayed with the public consciousness by being reinterpreted.
 Just listen to this …

 And I would urge you to listen to this all the way through, there are some wonderful moments throughout, all of which spring from the song Dylan wrote aged 20, when he cannot possibly have experienced all that he is expressing with such feeling and emotion.
-Plus if you can take more, I would urge you to stay with the video, because it moves on to a second version by “Big Thief” that is also extremely informative and illuminating in its interpretation.
-That version does not include Dylan of course, but it shows that at this early stage in his writing career he was writing pieces that others could re-interpret.
+Plus if you can take more, I would urge you to try this second version by “Big Thief” that is also extremely informative and illuminating in its interpretation.

 Now it can be argued here that all Dylan did was to take another composer’s song and re-work it.
 In this case the song is “500 Miles” by Bobby Bare, which in turn came from a Hedy West song written in 1961.
 Before that there was the folk song “900 miles” and the fiddle song “Train 45”.
 In short the young, inexperienced Bob Dylan was able to join in that process of writing and re-writing and did so in a way that was not just another version of an old song, but a re-write which made a real mark on the landscape.
 It turned what we had into another much more powerful song.